 Let’s check out the best Roger Clemens rookie cards for investment purposes.

-This is far and away the most popular Roger Clemens rookie card on the market.
+This is the second most popular Roger Clemens rookie card on the market.
 Clemens left the minor leagues for Boston on May 15, 1984.
-He was one of the players who were included in the 1984 Fleer Update set (which featured players who got the call from the minors that season).
+He was one of the players included in the 1984 Fleer Update set (which featured players who got the call from the minors that season).

-The front of the card shows a young and beaming Clemens in his Red Sox uniform.
+The front of the card shows a young, beaming Clemens wearing his Red Sox uniform.

-The back of the card reads, “Won 3 letters as a football defensive end and 2 more as basketball center at Spring Woods High School (Houston), even had pro offers from Seattle Seahawks and the Boston Celtics…Was Red Sox first pick in 1980 June draft….Was the winning pitcher in the final game of the College World Series ’83, as Texas beat Alabama for the NCAA title….His 1983 pro record including the Eastern League playoffs was 9-2, 1.19 with 66 hits in 98 IP, 13 ER, 14 BB, and 108 strikeouts.”
+The back of the card reads, “Won 3 letters as a football defensive end and two more as basketball center at Spring Woods High School (Houston), even had pro offers from Seattle Seahawks and the Boston Celtics…Was Red Sox the first pick in the 1980 June draft….He was the winning pitcher in the final game of the College World Series ’83, as Texas beat Alabama for the NCAA title….His 1983 pro record, including the Eastern League playoffs, was 9-2, 1.19 with 66 hits in 98 IP, 13 ER, 14 BB, and 108 strikeouts.”